kitttn/temptest/Quick-Start-Guide.md

 ###SECTION 5.
 Configure the AP
 (todo)

+Use May 15-era Jetson build.
+Kernel modules to load on Jetson:
+* greybus.ko
+* gb-phy.ko
+* gb-es1.ko

 <br>
 ###SECTION 6.
 Verify operation

 A user at the Jetson TK1 serial console is able to remotely interrogate and control GPIO 0 on APB2, using Greybus.
 Greybus requests travel from Jetson through APB1 through the switch to APB2, and responses take the reverse path.

+GPIO 0 on APB2 is registered on Jetson as 989

 (todo)